mkccl/n8n-nodes-appwrite/README.md

 ## Installation

-Follow the [installation guide](https://docs.n8n.io/integrations/community-nodes/installation/) in the n8n community nodes documentation.
+This package is available on npm and can be installed in your n8n instance.

-### Community Node Installation
+### Installation via n8n Community Nodes (Recommended)

 1. Go to **Settings > Community Nodes** in your n8n instance
 2. Select **Install**